okta/okta-oidc-xamarin/README.md

 ## Platform Wiring

-This section describes the minimal code necessary to handle Okta authentication related redirects.
+This section describes the minimal code necessary to handle Okta authentication related redirects when using the Okta Xamarin Sdk.
 The examples shown here are based on `Xamarin.Forms` projects.

 ### Android